scottnmarkley/scottnmarkley.github.io/Projects/HOLC.md

 ---

 ## City Survey Program
 My ongoing dissertation project studies the New Deal-era HOLC mapping program.
-This initiative&mdash;officially called the "City Survey Program"&mdash;was instituted by the US federal government during the mid-1930s to map and grade thousands of neighborhoods in over 200 cities across the country (**see images below**).
+This initiative&mdash;officially called the "City Survey Program"&mdash;was instituted by the US federal government in partnership with the real-estate industry during the mid-1930s to map and grade thousands of neighborhoods in over 200 cities across the country (**see images below**).
 The infamous A-to-D grading system used to generate the maps reflected dominant ideas within the real-estate industry about how various neighborhood features impacted the investment potential of its residential properties.
 Among other demographic, socioeconomic, and locational characteristics, the visible presence of Black and non-white immigrants factored heavily in the grading process.

 <p style="text-align: center">
   <img src="/HOLC/ATLHOLC.jpg" width="470" title="Atlanta HOLC Map"/>